MicrosoftDocs/microsoft-community-training/microsoft-community-training/frequently-asked-questions/faqs-user-management.md

 ### How can I setup Single Sign On for Community Training platform with an existing identity provider?

-Community Training (Community Training) platform supports all the standard OAuth 2.0 and OpenID connect auth service provider and Single Sign-On can be enabled between the existing system and Community Training platform seamlessly.
+Community Training (Community training) platform supports all the standard OAuth 2.0 and OpenID connect auth service provider and Single Sign-On can be enabled between the existing system and Microsoft community training platform seamlessly.
 See the [**deployment guide for more details**](../infrastructure-management/install-your-platform-instance/configure-login-social-work-school-account.md#social-account-or-email-based-authentication).

-In case of the existing identity system is not OAuth2.0 / OpenID connect based then enabling Single Sign On between Community Training and the existing system will require custom work as highlighted flow diagram below.
+In case of the existing identity system is not OAuth2.0 / OpenID connect based then enabling Single Sign On between Community training and the existing system will require custom work as highlighted flow diagram below.
 Please raise a support ticket for more information and kick start the SSO discussion.

 For all queries regarding SSO and/or custom login, contact us via  **[HelpDesk](https://sangamhelpdesk.microsoftcrmportals.com/SignIn?ReturnUrl=%2Fsupport%2Fcreate-case%2F)** and leave your requirements in the ticket description.

 ### I am already using OKTA for managing my workforces.
-How can I enable SSO with Community Training?
+How can I enable SSO with Microsoft Community Training?

 Community Training supports single sign on with OKTA.
 To enable this, you must set up your platform with Azure AD B2C (aka social account login) and add OKTA as IDP provider on your Azure AD B2C tenant.
 For more details see below article: